goatzillax/esp8266_pir_now/README.md

 ### TODO

 * needs a beeper.
-D4/GPIO2 is the LED which would be prefect butt it can't drive enough current.  so I need to invert the signal to the FET to drive a beeper...
+D4/GPIO2 is the LED which would be prefect butt it can't drive enough current.  so I need to invert the signal to the n-channel FET to drive a beeper...
+Quad FET array?
+* offline mode
-* soft AP for offline mode
+  * switch to soft AP after X seconds of infrastructure failure
-* actual hardware RTC module or someting like a web client to set time
+  * add hook to webserver to run settime/settimeofday based on request header from web client.

 ## Hardware